max open files, refer to and . Or you will see error messages like

 The rotated files will not be deleted automatically, you need to write a crontab script to deleted unused files yourself.

-Set this item to a large number will normally give better performance.
+Set this item to a large number will normally give better performance, usually half of the physical memory.
 If your server has less memory, set it to a smaller number, the minimum number is 16.

 leveldb.block_size Don't bother with this number

 leveldb.write_buffer_size Write buffer size, in MB